bryonbaker/jboss-breakdown-monolith/docs/move-the-frontend.md

    Test the app by creating a booking and then view the queue by clicking **View Queue.**

 ### Set up the OpenShift Project Environment
+The next phase of the demonstration will create a new OpenShift project to host the application

 1. Open a new Terminal window and change into the project directory.
 2. Set up the On-Premises OpenShift environment: